dadahcr2/reference/_pages/home.md

 ### Best Map Setups

 Popular vehicles and parts at the top of the rankings for each adventure map.
-These may assist with obtaining distance bonuses.{: .notice}
+These may assist with obtaining distance bonuses.
+{: .notice}

 Map | Vehicle and Parts
 :-- | :--